 What are the main differences between a gynecologist and a urogynecologist?

 “A urogynecologist is a subspecialist who has completed medical school, a four-year residency in obstetrics and gynecology, and a three-year fellowship in female pelvic medicine and reconstructive surgery,” says Dr. Kow.

 The additional training that urogynecologists undergo focuses on the surgical and non-surgical treatment of non-cancerous gynecologic problems such as pelvic floor disorders.

 Ultimately, urogynecologists are the physicians with the most in-depth knowledge and experience in this specialty.

 Many things can affect your pelvic floor, but common causes of damage include childbirth, repeated heavy lifting, straining for bowel movements, some chronic diseases, and surgery.

-If you suspect you have a pelvic issue, dont suffer in silence any longer.
-Were here to help.
-To request an appointment or learn more about our treatments and services, please call 855-843-8424.
+If you suspect you have a pelvic issue, don’t suffer in silence any longer.
+AdventHealth for Women is here to help.
+To request an appointment or learn more about our treatments and services, please call Call407-303-4HER or visit AdventHealthforWomen.